 By Theo Winter

 Therapist: Did you try using the mantra? (“Every day, in every way, I am getting better and better.”)
-Jessica: Not really working for me.
+Jessica: Yeah.
+Not really working for me.
 At all.
 Therapist: Then you should create your own mantra.
 One that works just for you.
 Jessica: How about… “I give up.
 Everything is terrifying and I’m not going to do this job.”

 — Justice League vs. the Fatal Five

 Greetings, beautiful earthlings of the internet, and happy 2020.
 Let’s get this jolly good show on the road with — what better topic? — Questions.

 There’s nothing more special and important in the whole entire universe than questions.

 I mean, is there?
 Maybe not, but also maybe not not.
 You know?

 Sorry, double negatives can be super annoying.
 I prefer visual metaphors anyway, so let me think… what’s a good, inclusive metaphor here that everyone can enjoy?
 Hop skippy do, I know.
 Sword fighting!

 Until I come up with something better (the unstated premise behind everything I think and write), let’s imagine a friendly joust with swords: Lunge forth with an idea, anything you can think of — the purpose of life, your best hot take on success, any passing observation about, I don’t know, ducks on a pond — and your intellectual fencing partner can parry with a question.

 By gosh, Jill, the world is such a horrible place, filled with monstrous evil and violence and hideously ugly ducklings — it’s all utterly hopeless.
 I’m telling you, we should purge the land and start over.
 Ah, indeed Jack, but isn’t there also good and beauty in the world and happy reasons not to fly into a murderous rage?
 Also, what do you have against ducks exactly?